 RECEPTION: Saturday, October 1, 3:00–5:00pm

 ONLINE ARTIST’S TALK: Thursday, October 6, 7:00pm.
-Zoom link to come
+Watch the recording of the Talk below

 Pilar Agüero-Esparza’s inquiry begins with the materials and processes specific to growing up in a shoemaking family.
 In the craft tradition of huarache–making (Mexican indigenous sandals), repetitive gestures such as the weaving of leather, the hammering of nails and the painting of finishing details make up her current practice.
 The physical presence and signifying potential of these materials and gestures inspire Agüero-Esparza to analyze how objects are made, who makes them and the physical or social conditions involved in their making.